nyxon1/Aimages/README.md

 # AImages 1.0
 <img class="centerImage" alt= "AImage logo" src= "https://github.com/nyxon1/Aimages/blob/523e0a8698c8eb3fafca4779b3dd0f899e72b449/src/logo.png">

 AImages 1.0 is an innovative image generation tool powered by the DALL·E 2 API model, which is an advanced AI model developed by OpenAI.
 This cutting-edge technology leverages the power of deep learning to create unique and visually compelling images based on text prompts.
-With AImages 1.0, you can generate a wide range of images by simply providing textual descriptions, making it a versatile and creative tool for various applications..
+With AImages 1.0, you can generate a wide range of images by simply providing textual descriptions, making it a versatile and creative tool for various applications.
 You can generate image in three diferent ways.

  1. Prompt to image: